webmastertoscanatrading/nixos_tt/README.md

 ## Use home manger

 Edit the file home .nix to configure your applications and configuration at user level.
 Than run the following command to sync the state of the system with the file: `home-manager switch --flake .`
-If you recive an error please be sure git treee is cleaned so that all files are tracked `git add .`
+If you recive an error please be sure git treee is cleaned so that all files are tracked `git add . `

+## Summary

+To update the system, navigate to the dotfile directory and run `nix flake update` This command will upate the .lock files so that all the switch command will use the updates packages versions.
+To actual update the system run `sudo nixos-rebuild switch --flake .`
+To update the user config use `home-manager switch --flake .`